State profile · WV · CMS + NAIC

 The verdict

-Marketplace insurers in West Virginia deny 18.4% of claims — below the 21% national average, the 17th-highest of 31 states, and drivers pay an average $1063 a year for auto cover, less than the $1191 national average.
+Marketplace insurers in West Virginia deny 23.3% of claims - above the 20% national average, the 3rd-highest of 30 states, and drivers pay an average $1063 a year for auto cover, less than the $1191 national average (the 32nd-most-expensive of 51 states).

 avg claims denied